rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating-and-revealed-preferences.md

 ## Some Background

 In recent years, classification models have become perhaps the most exciting application of modern statistical learning techniques.
-It is classification that underpins the most familiar of machine learning technologies, such as computer vision and voice recognition, many of which draw on highly complex models like neural networks and support vector machines.
+It is classification that underpins the most familiar of machine learning technologies (eg. computer vision and voice recognition), many of which draw on highly complex models like neural networks and support vector machines.
 In these contexts, classification goes by the name of **supervised learning**, though the fundamental problem remains exactly the same: given input data, we want to use some kind of model to predict an output.
 It is this problem that we will be dipping our toes into today!

 Of course, one often underreported difficulty in developing classification models is the requirement of large quantities of labelled training data, which are rarely easy to come by.
 For example: companies like Uber and Google have racked up millions of kilometres and thousands of hours of driving in order to generate data to train their self-driving car systems.
 This does not come cheap!
 Fortunately the dataset we will be using to investigate speed dating has already been collected for us, and is composed of exactly the kind of closed-world experimental results that are ideal for developing a classification model.
 Moreover, we are looking at a straightforward yes or no response, so a perfect scene is set for the logistic regression tool we will be implementing.

 ## The Dataset

 The data we will be using was gathered by two business school professors from Columbia University (Ray Fisman and Sheena Iyengar) as part of their paper, *Gender Differences in Mate Selection: Evidence From a Speed Dating Experiment*.
 It details the results of a series of speed dating encounters between men and women, as well as a questionnaire that each participant was asked to fill out regarding their own preferences and characteristics.
-To be succint: we have a sample of 8,378 speed dates across 551 individuals, split almost exactly by sex.
+To be succinct: we have a sample of 8,378 speed dates across 551 individuals, split almost exactly by sex.
 These participants were drawn from students in graduate and professional schools at Columbia.
 Each encounter has 122 variables associated, providing details such as the age, race, and employment status of those involved (see [the paper itself]([http://faculty.chicagobooth.edu/emir.kamenica/documents/genderDifferences.pdf) for a more robust description of the speed dating process).

 ```R
 > raw_data